Florida Senate OKs Gov. DeSantis’ congressional map

 The House is expected to send the map back to the governor on Thursday, ending, for now, a process prolonged by DeSantis’ veto of the maps the Legislature originally sent him.
 Even supporters agree a legal challenge will continue after this week’s special session ends.

-The vote was 24-15 on party lines, with Democrats arguing that the governor’s office gerrymandered the map to benefit Republicans, while also making it more difficult for Black voters to elect Black representatives.
+The vote was 24-15 on party lines, with Democrats arguing that the governor’s office crafted the map to benefit Republicans, while also making it more difficult for Black voters to elect Black representatives.

 “This map will favor Republicans in 70% of the districts,” said Democratic Sen. Tina Polsky.
 “But Republicans make up 36% of the registered voters in this state.
 So we are going to have an incredible imbalance in this state, and that is exactly what gerrymandering is, where the state does not represent its constituents.
 I think that speaks volumes about the intent of the bill.”

 Right now, there are 16 Republicans and 11 Democrats representing Florida in the U.S. House.
-The DeSantis map could give Republicans a 20-8 advantage.
-That would help DeSantis, who is a potential 2024 presidential candidate, should he win the White House.
+Many political observers have said the DeSantis map could give Republicans a 20-8 advantage, though Florida’s vast number of unaffiliated voters can swing elections.
+Still, such an advantage would help DeSantis, who is a potential 2024 presidential candidate, should he win the White House.

+Of Florida’s 14,300,000 registered voters, about 36% are Republicans, 35% Democrats and the overwhelming majority of the remainder have no party affiliation.

 The Republican-dominated Legislature didn’t bother to take a second stab at drawing a map DeSantis would approve, but rather leaders asked the governor to provide one.
 The Senate essentially rubber-stamped it over objections of Democrats who said it was an overreach of DeSantis’ power.